-Google’s parent company Alphabet (GOOG) released its 2018 results amid the flurry of news over the past few weeks.
-Overall the figures looked good to me, even though the market’s reaction was more ambivalent.
-I’ll start with the major plus point: growth is strong, and I think you can make a good case that it is trading at a reasonable price (GARP).
-4Q18 revenue increased 22% year-on-year (23% in constant currency terms, and per-share earnings clocked in at $12.77.
+Google’s parent company Alphabet (GOOG) released its 2018 results recently.
+The overall figures looked good to me, even though the market’s reaction was more ambivalent.
+I’ll start with the major plus point: growth is strong, and I think you can make a good case that the stock is trading at a reasonable price (“GARP“) too.
+4Q18 revenue increased 22% year-on-year (23% in constant currency terms), and per-share earnings clocked in at $12.77.
 That was some 17% higher than Wall Street predictions.

-As for the market’s mixed response, it seems to be mostly down to the cash flow situation.
-I mean Alphabet is spending a heck of a lot on capital expenditure these days.
-Of the circa $13,000m it generated in the last three months of 2018, 55% (around $7,000m) went on purchases of property and equipment.
+As for the market’s mixed response, it seems to be mostly down to the cashflow situation.
+I mean, Alphabet is spending a heck of a lot on capital expenditure these days.
+Of the circa $13b it generated in the last three months of 2018, 55% (around $7b) went on purchases of property and equipment.
 The comparable ratio in 4Q17 was around 42%, and it is a trend that has got some folks spooked.
 The fact that the company’s operating margin dropped from 24% to 21% over the same period didn’t help either.

-As far as I can see that is pretty much the extent of the bad news.
-Good news, however, is still plentiful in my view.
-Firstly, we have the growth situation which I mentioned above.
+As far as I can see, that is pretty much the extent of the bad news.
+Good news, however, still appears plentiful.
+Firstly, we have the growth situation mentioned above.
 Five years ago Alphabet earned around $18 per share in net profit.
-Last year the company reported net profit of $43.70 per share.
-Analysts expect that to hit over $55 per share by the end of fiscal 2020, rising to nearly $75 per share by the end of fiscal 2022.
-Or put another way, the earnings juggernaut is expected to chug along quite nicely at a double-digit annual clip.
+Last year, the company reported net profit of $43.70 per share.
+Analysts expect earnings to reach $55 per share by the end of fiscal 2020, rising to nearly $75 per share by the end of fiscal 2022.
+Or put another way, the profit juggernaut is expected to chug along quite nicely at a double-digit annual clip.

 Secondly, the valuation seems very reasonable.
-I mean, at Friday’s close you could pick up Alphabet shares for around $1,115 each.
-That points to a valuation of around 25x prior year earnings.
-For a solid growth company that sounds pretty reasonable, but given Alphabet doesn’t pay a dividend or engage in meaningful share repurchases you might think it a tad underwhelming.
+I mean, you could pick up Alphabet shares for around $1,115 each at Friday’s close.
+That points to a valuation of around 25x prior-year earnings.
+That sounds pretty reasonable for a solid growth company, but given Alphabet doesn’t pay a dividend or engage in meaningful share repurchases you might think it a tad underwhelming.

 Secondly, it makes the valuation look quite a bit more expensive than it really is.
-Take the net cash balance away from the stock price leaves a “debt adjusted” P/E ratio under 20x last year’s earnings.
+Taking the net cash balance away from the stock price leaves a “debt adjusted” P/E ratio under 20x last year’s earnings.
 Needless to say, that is rather more attractive than the 25x multiple I quoted earlier.
-Overall I’d say it makes Alphabet a solid GARP stock given its realistic shot of posting double-digit average annual earnings growth over the next several years.
+Overall, I’d say it makes Alphabet a solid GARP stock given its realistic shot of posting double-digit annual earnings growth over the next several years.